This blog post was originally published September 28, 2017 and has since been updated.

 Nowadays, it’s pretty hard to avoid technology.
 When not staring at a screen for work, you might be glued to a smartphone.
 There are new studies and reports pretty regularly about the dangers of too much tech.
 It makes sense that you may want to get away from the constant presence of technology once and awhile.
 Taking a total break is certainly a viable option, but you can also use your plethora of electronics to your benefit.
 Don’t make technology the enemy: read on to learn just a few ways to use it to your advantage, perhaps in ways you may not have previously thought.

 For some, carrying around a device to track activity can be cumbersome–enter wearables.
 Bracelets, rings, watches, bands, etc allow users to have a hands-free experience while still creating a record of activity, like steps taken and time standing.
 Wearables make it even easier than apps to keep tabs on how active you are.
 Constantly seeing the numbers can keep you motivated to do more, but it can also make you obsessed with what you’re not doing.
-Beware of getting too caught up in the figures wearables track; sometimes they’re not even correct.
+But beware of getting too caught up in the figures wearables track.
 If you do feel like wearable devices work best for you, see if a specialized band can do even more for you.

 Sometimes mental health is ignored when people think about having a healthy lifestyle but it’s just as important as physical health.
 Thankfully, today’s technology caters to improving both physical and mental health.
-Our own app GojiTate offers guided meditation to help you achieve calmness and mindfulness.
+Our own app GojiTate (in an earlier form of testing) offers guided meditation to help you achieve calmness and mindfulness.
 Another mediation service is Headspace, which aims to make meditation less intimidating and more practical.
-To read about all the benefits of meditation, read our previous blog post.

 While the omnipresence of technology can sometimes promote unhealthy lifestyles and create stress, there are also a wide variety of tools for becoming more healthy that are only available thanks to technology.
 Follow our tips to focus on using technology to your advantage, rather than getting sucked into the negative aspects of it.
 But remember, when overwhelmed, it’s completely okay to take a total break from technology, including your phone, social media, and more.

-To share your own secret to using tech for a healthy lifestyle, leave us a comment below or tweet at us!
+To share your own secret to using tech for a healthy lifestyle, leave us a comment or question below.
 For more on the intersection between modern technology and healthy living, subscribe to our blog.